42 (school): Controversies

 On November 2, 2014, one of the 60 cameras installed at Nicolas Sadirac's request, caught him spanking a young woman, followed by sexual intercourse, in one of the school's amphitheater.

 In 2017, with less than 10% female students, a report from the magazine Usine Nouvelle highlighted sexist behavior at 42.
 This included pornographic websites as wallpapers, misogynistic pornographic content being commonplace on some public Slack channels, and upskirt pictures.
 Fabienne Haas, director of communication, argued that since the slack is managed by the student themselves, it is hard for the school to moderate it.
 Some sanctions against students were taken, but none were expelled from the school.

 In July 2018, Sadirac left after a financial audit ordered by Niel, giving away all his parts in the school.

 In June 2024, Québec numérique (the non-profit organization hosting 42 Québec and its campus) announced its closure in the following month, blaming a missing grant payment from Quebec's Ministry of Employment and Social Solidarity.
 The Ministry blamed "possible irregularities [...] on the management of the grant."

 42 Network

-42 Network is an international of network of partner schools that run using the same processes as the original 42 school.
-They are funded by institutions and companies.
-The educational curriculum of these establishments is based on a common core, but the campuses can adapt their projects to the labor pools in which they are located.

-During Emmanuel Macron's visit to Algeria 2017, Niel announced the creation of a 42 school in Algiers, but this was not followed by an opening.
-In June 2019, 42 announced the opening of eleven new campuses by 2020, including in Rio, São Paulo, Jakarta, Yerevan, Tokyo, Bogotá, Angoulême, Madrid, and Quebec.
-By 2020, Vigier stated that 33 schools were open in 22 countries on five continents.
+Organisation and common model

+Campuses within 42 Network are operated and financed locally by different organisations, including companies, foundations, public institutions and non-profit organisations.
+They share the educational principles and selection methods developed by 42, while their governance and funding structures vary between locations.

+The network is based on a common curriculum and peer-to-peer, project-based learning model.
+Local campuses may nevertheless adapt parts of their programme to their economic environment and local employment needs.